de4dot/de4dot/README.md

 ### Supports some popular obfuscators

-I won't list the supported obfuscators because it would be outdated soon anyway, and I'd forget to update the list.
+I won't list the supported obfuscators since I'd forget to update it when I add support for another one.
 Run `de4dot -h` to get a list of the supported obfuscators.
 It's usually very easy to add support for another obfuscator.

 Other obfuscators are partially supported.
 Eg. control flow deobfuscation, symbol renaming, dynamic string decryption.